shan/about-me/README.md

 ## Me elsewhere
 https://gist.github.com/shan

+## Overview of projects
+I tend towards uploading open source code for projects at ver 0.4.0 at the very earliest.
+At the moment (6/10/2015), I don't have such repositories.
+These projects are typically related to my interests.

 ## Interests
 I'm interested in data, humans, and programming.
 I also love implementing and appreciating great design.